Wednesday, September 11, 2024

 These are learned behaviors whereby the organism retreats from unpleasant situations through a long-axis contraction that draws it back from the negative stimulus, avoiding conflict and turning rage inward upon the self.
 These 'expressive postures' are modeled after what are often called state-dependent frames of mind.
 These are mindsets that often occur unconsciously when repressed emotions rise dangerously close to the level of preconscious activity; so close that an abrupt means of escape from cognition is necessary and expedited through chronic or latent vertebral subluxation sites.
 This energy will then disseminate through postural adaptations or expressions that relieve localized physical energetic distress as well as provide a timely avoidance for the pain, stress and anxiety of an uncensored self-awareness.

-In recognizing this activity of the postural unconscious and the expressive posture it faithfully exhibits to the doctor of chiropractic... who will eventually attempt to lower subtle unconscious psychosomatic resistance by releasing any neurostructural inhibitions... the true nature of the patient's issue.
+In recognizing this activity of the postural unconscious and the expressive posture it faithfully exhibits to the doctor of chiropractic... who will eventually attempt to lower subtle unconscious psychodynamic resistance by releasing any neurostructural inhibitions... the true nature of the patient's issue.
 These inhibitions take the form of subluxations that interfere with communication pathways between the mind and body, leading to new, but incorrect neurolearnings.

 Further on, one might look to the postural unconscious as the beginning of a 'psychical subluxation' whereby unconscious reflexes within the patient might provoke a particular myofascial pattern to appear.
 Over time, this will direct pain, stress and anxiety toward specifically targeted areas, creating a loss of neuromusculoskeletal tone and chronic subluxation.
-This will appear to be physical in nature, but may indeed be emotional, resulting from a cyclical neuronal loop that is self-perpetuating, thanks to an excess quantity of dispersible nervous system energy to the subluxation site, which again may result in chronic tension headaches (3).
+This will appear to be physical in nature, but may indeed be emotional, resulting from a cyclical neuronal loop that is self-perpetuating, thanks to an excess quantity of dispersible nervous system energy to the subluxation site, which again may result in chronic tension/psychodynamic headaches (3).

 This might explain the repetitive visits by patients during times of difficulty when dealing with death, divorce, or career distresses.
 Patients usually do not equate the chronic nature of their unconscious subluxation patterns to everyday events, as they rarely connect their chiropractic care with any particular or simultaneous lifetime trials that may influence their posture as well as their mental health.